 While they have three Mazak 5-axis mills, most of their work is handled with 3 + 2 axis strategies, using the machine as an indexer, moving either the spindle, the head or the palette to the desired position then carrying out standard 3-axis machining.
 Adrian Penny says for most of their work they do not need the full 5-axis function, but when they do, Edgecam seamlessly integrates 5-axis simultaneous machining, allowing a range of multi-axis cutting strategies to be applied to the most complex tooling or components.

-Along with the 5-axis Mazaks, they have six Mazak 4-axis vertical centres with an order pending for two more.
+Along with the 5-axis Mazaks, they have six Mazak 4-axis vertical centers with an order pending for two more.
 Six Haas 4-axis mills are also used, along with a Haas mini mill, and there are a further two of those on order.
 For the small number of components that need turning, Edgecam also drives two Okuma & Howa machines, along with a Nakamura and Haas lathes.

 He says that thanks to Edgecam, programming solid components is “ten times easier” than it used to be just five years ago.
 “The feature finder facility is particularly useful in locating all holes, pockets and slots.
 Before Edgecam you had to measure the hole that’s on the model, create your tool, then drill or tap or whatever was needed, but Edgecam not only finds the hole, it will also tell you if it’s threaded or counterbored, and what size tools are required.
 It really does everything for you.”